ML4FnP/GMRES-Learning/README.md

 This is very much a work in progress -- we are actively adding features/refactoring experimental code.
 If you have any questions, please feel free to reach out to Johannes Blaschke: https://www.nersc.gov/about/nersc-staff/data-science-engagement-group/johannes-blaschke/

+## Getting Started

+The fastest way to get started, would be to try out the [demonstration on speeding up the 2D Poisson problem](Demo.ipynb).

 ## C++ Version